danhngo/intelligence-crm/GITHUB_SETUP.md

 1. Go to [GitHub](https://github.com) and log in to your account
 2. Click the "+" icon in the top right corner and select "New repository"
-3. Set the repository name to: `crm-langchain-platform`
+3. Set the repository name to: `intelligence-crm`
 4. Add description: "A comprehensive microservices-based CRM platform built with LangChain, FastAPI, and modern cloud-native technologies"
 5. Make sure it's set to **Public** (or Private if preferred)
 6. **DO NOT** initialize with README, .gitignore, or license (we already have these)